donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-Quadratic Bezier curve can be calculated by integrating square root of a quadratic equation.
+Quadratic Bezier curve length can be calculated by integrating the square root of a quadratic equation.

 The quadratic discriminant